Have nothing in your house that you do not know to be useful, or believe to be beautiful.

 I still remember the revelation of college (no, not beer pong) when the art history professor showed slides of Buckminster Fuller roadsters alongside art deco toasters to illustrate 20th century humans’ views of nature and industry.
 Even a lowly toaster, with integrity of meaning and lines, can speak to our souls.

 Today’s modern Hanami festival involves colossal picnics in public orchards, spots for which are brokered like World Series box seats by prominent corporations to impress clients.
-More consumer-friendly, more mass-market, I’m sure the young turks use the time to scope out the hotties, but still.
+I’m sure there’s a strong consumer element, and the youngsters use the time to scope out the hotties, but still.
 In the days of the New Busy Global Village, so much time set aside to look at flowers.

 Some of my most contented moments are the ones absorbed by looking, feeling, and touching the moment with five, six senses on a good day.
 Could be weeding in the garden, having to touch every blade to see if I’m pulling crabgrass or drumstick allium, feeling a decadent yarn slip through my fingers, or enjoying the the warm weight of my 6-year-old son curled in my lap.
 (My 8-year-old son only cuddles these days when he’s lost in a fever.)